Living with Chronic Migraine: Speech & Migraine Quotes

-It’s the group I have gathered over all of these years and the ones who suffer and fight right beside me.
+It’s the group I have gathered over all these years and those who suffer and fight right beside me.
 It’s my babies, my husband, my parents, my sister and nieces, my friends, my coworkers, my doctors, and the migraine community.
-They are here with me today and if you look around they are here with you.
+Therefore, They are here with me today, and if you look around, they are here with you.

 My advocacy hasn’t decreased my chronic migraines or made them better.
 I would love to tell you something different.
-It’s a neurological disease….it’s complicated.
-But what it has done, is brought a clearer picture of how it affects my life, how it affects others, and how we can work together to be happier and healthier.
+It’s a neurological disease… it isn’t very easy.
+But what it has done is a clearer picture of how it affects my life and others and how we can work together to be happier and healthier.